Bluebell Photo Shoot What to Wear.

 The following post will explain what I think works best.
 Of course, this is just my opinion.
 Remember, it is your bluebell photo shoot and you must be comfortable with what you choose.
-This is just meant to be a guide to help you.
-Ultimately guiding to ensure you’re looking your most awesome!
+This is just meant to be a little post to help you.
+Ultimately guiding you to ensure you and your family are looking your most awesome!

 Bluebell Photo Shoots are Colourful.